CONNIE KURAMOTO AND JEANNE KEITH-FERRIS

 Connie Kuramoto is an Organic Master Gardener and Jeanne Keith-Ferris is the president of the Ucluelet Local Food Society.

-READ MORE: Gardening is balm for your soul
+READ MORE: COLUMN: Gardening is balm for your soul